 Two Types of Questions

 These questions usually come in two categories.
 The first I could call more ‘combat sport’ related questions, where a person may be struggling with something in sparring.
 The second category are more self-preservation oriented.
 In either case, both are difficult to answer, with the later category being the hardest.
 On the combat sport based question, my typical reply is, “Film yourself sparring in the problem area you describe and send it to me” (interestingly most don’t).
-The later, more self-preservation related questions are hard to nail down.
-Unless I ask a person to go out and pick a fight and hope the problem they are concerned with materialises (which I would never do).
+The later, more self-preservation related questions are hard to nail down, unless I ask a person to go out and pick a fight and hope the problem they are concerned with materialises (which I would never do).

 It Really Does Depend

-As an example to illustrate this, Lets look at self-preservation as an example.
+As an example to illustrate this, Lets look at self-preservation.
 In the midst of finding yourself in a position that you require to defend yourself, three things immediately become important:

 - The Environment (is it in Mogadishu, a battlefield, the streets of a built up city, the woods etc?)

 Now taking the above into account, for a moment, forget what could go right, but rather focus on what could go wrong?
-And a lot could go wrong.
+And the truth is a lot could go wrong.

 Beyond The Script

-Now outside of the positive side of setting up scenarios of common place threats, based on where you most move around in, the real reason you practice varied responses has actually nothing to do specifically with that particular response.
+Now outside of the positive side of setting up scenarios of common place threats based on where you most move around in, the real reason you practice varied responses has actually nothing to do specifically with that particular sequence of responses.